New York Penn Station: Station layout

 The LIRR's connecting concourse runs below West 33rd Street between Seventh and Eighth Avenues, as it has since the original station opened in 1910.
 Significant renovations were made to the LIRR areas over a three-year period ending in 1994, including the opening of the Central Corridor passageway and the addition of a new entry pavilion on 34th Street.
-The 34th Street entry pavilion measures 40 by 50 ft across by 92 ft tall and has a glass tower and two air-cooling shafts.
 The West End Concourse, west of Eighth Avenue, opened in 1986, and was widened and lengthened to cover tracks 5 through 21 in 2017.
+In 2023, the LIRR concourse was renovated again, doubling the width of the corridor, raising the ceilings, and adding another entry pavilion directly from 33rd Street.

 The NJ Transit concourse near Seventh Avenue opened in 2002 out of existing retail and Amtrak office space.
 A new street-level entrance to this concourse at the corner of 31st Street and Seventh Avenue opened in September 2009.
-Previously, NJ Transit used space in the Amtrak concourse.
+Before a dedicated NJ Transit concourse opened, NJ Transit used space in the Amtrak concourse.

-In December 2017, Amtrak and Zyter released a mobile app called FindYourWay to help commuters navigate around Penn Station, though Zyter also plans to roll out the app at other large Amtrak stations.
+Moynihan Train Hall provides access to tracks 5 through 21, and contains ticket desks and service for Amtrak as well as the Long Island Railroad.
+Amtrak operations moved to the train hall entirely when it opened in 2021.
+The train hall contains a ticketing and baggage area, a waiting lounge, an Amtrak Metropolitan lounge, and retail spaces.

 The station's three providers use different official addresses for the station.